-Yosemite National Park has 13 popular campgrounds, of which up to seven are on a reservation system.
-From April through September, reservations are essential and even the first-come, first-served campgrounds often fill by noon from May through September.
+Yosemite National Park has 13 popular campgrounds, all of which are on a reservation system from April through October.
+During winter, Camp 4, Wawona, and Hodgdon Meadow are first-come, first-served campgrounds, but can fill during holidays and weekends.

 If you're unable to get a campground reservation, you may want to try a first-come, first-served campground (fall through spring) or keep checking for cancellations.
 Sleeping in a vehicle is not allowed in Yosemite unless you are in a campsite you have registered for.